MichaelCade/90DaysOfDevOps/Days/day69.md

 ![](Images/Day69_config4.png)

-Within the cloned repository you will find a file called awx-demo.yml we now want to deploy this into our Kubernetes cluser and our awx namespace. `kubectl create -f awx-demo.yml -n awx`
+Within the cloned repository you will find a file called awx-demo.yml we now want to deploy this into our Kubernetes cluster and our awx namespace. `kubectl create -f awx-demo.yml -n awx`

 ![](Images/Day69_config5.png)